-If you’re a self-builder or involved with building homes, understanding the energy assessment required within Part L of the Building Regulations will help when planning your building project and ensure that it meets the regs.
-We explain in this article what some of the energy assessment methods are, how these may impact you and your choice of heating system.
+If you’re a professional tradesperson specifying or installing underfloor heating, understanding the energy assessment required within Part L of the Building Regulations will help when planning your project and ensure that it meets the necessary regulations.

 SAP AND SBEM FOR ENERGY ASSESSMENT